encoredev/encore/docs/develop/auth.md

 }
 ```

-## Returning custom error messages on auth handlers
+## Handling auth errors

-When you want to return a custom error message in the auth handler e.g To return an `unauthenticated` error message:
+When a token doesn't match your auth rules (for example if it's expired, the token has been revoked, or the token is invalid), you should return a non-nil error from the auth handler.

+Encore passes the error message on to the user when you use [Encore's built-in error package](errors), so we recommend using that with the error code `Unauthenticated` to communicate what happened.
+For example:

 ```go
 import (